Resiliance and Sustainable Development Programme Team

 - Rajah Rasiah - Professor of International Development, Faculty of Economics and Administration, University of Malaya.

-- C. Peter Timmer - Thomas D. Cabot Professor of Development Studies, emeritus, at Harvard University.
+- C. Peter Timmer - Thomas D. Cabot Professor of Development Studies, emeritus, Harvard University.

 - Jerry Timmins - Managing Director, GMT Media Ltd.

-Dr Nazia Mintz Habib is Research Director, and prior to this was Lecturer in Public Policy in the Department of Politics and International Studies at the University of Cambridge.
+Dr Nazia Mintz Habib is the RSDP Programme Director, and prior to this was Lecturer in Public Policy in the Department of Politics and International Studies at the University of Cambridge.
 She is also a Senior Research Fellow in the Centre of Development Studies, a fellow of the Isaac Newton Trust and the Cambridge Malaysian Commonwealth Studies Center (MCSC).

 Before coming to Cambridge, she was a Giorgio Ruffolo Research Fellow in the Sustainability Science Program at the John F. Kennedy School of Government at Harvard University.
 Her research interests focus on identifying pathways to improve sustainable development in developing countries by scaling up global value chain of primary commodities and catching up on institutional innovations.
 She studies the political economy sustainable development as a comparative development approach.
 She has published a monograph on Biofuels, Food Security, and Developing Economies.